5 Things to Do When Your Mac Startup Disk Is Full

 Most Mac users have only one disk.
 Thus, the Macintosh HD is the default startup disk.
 If you are one of the few users who have 2 or more disks in Mac, you are free to choose which one to be your startup disk.

-How to Check the Usage of Startup Disk
+How to Check Startup Disk Space on Mac

 When the system says that your startup disk is almost full, you need to pay attention to it.
-To check the usage of your boot disk, follow the steps below:
+To check what files are taking up your startup disk space, follow the steps below:

 - Click on the Apple icon in the upper left corner of your screen and choose About This Mac.